Langley Horse Properties & Equestrian Farms for Sale | MLS Listings | Jared Gibbons

 Farm Tax Classification in BC

-BC's Farm Class property tax applies to properties generating $2,500+ in qualifying annual farm income — including equestrian operations.
+BC's Farm Class property tax applies to properties generating $2,500+ in qualifying annual farm income.
 Farm Class properties pay significantly lower taxes than standard residential rates, assessed annually by BC Assessment.

 Can I build a barn on ALR land in Langley?